Elections in Israel: Voting method

 Israel's voting method is simplified by the fact that voters vote for a political party and not specific candidates in a closed list system.

 On election day, and upon entry to a polling station, the voter is given an official envelope, and shown to a voting booth.

 Inside the booth is a tray of slips, one for each party.
 The slips are printed with the "ballot letters" of the party (between one and three Hebrew or Arabic letters), and the full official name of the party in small print.
 Each party publicizes their letters prior to election day, with most election posters featuring them.
 As many political parties in Israel are known by their acronyms, several parties can spell out their name in two or three letters, and thus use their name as their ballot letters (e. g., Meretz and Hetz).

 The voter chooses the relevant slip for their party, puts it in the envelope, seals it, and then places the envelope into the ballot box.
 The system is simple to use for those with limited literacy.
 This is especially important in Israel where many new immigrants struggle with the language.
 Each party must register its chosen letters with the Israeli Central Elections Committee, and certain letters are reserved.
 If a new party wishes to use letters from an older party, it must receive permission from that party.
-Example of reserved letters are מחל for Likud and שס for Shas.
+Example of reserved letters are מ ח ל for Likud and ש ס for Shas.

 Voting is by paper ballot and votes are counted manually before being entered into a computer system which is not connected to the Internet.
 Israel does not employ electronic voting due to fears that elections could be vulnerable to cyber threats from those trying to influence the results.